MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 1 - Work with trace and import it to Trace Parser.md

     (dynamics.com)](https://usnconeboxax1aos.cloud.onebox.dynamics.com/?cmp=USMF&mi=DefaultDashboard)
     and sign in to the finance and operations apps with your account.

-3. Select the question mark on the upper-right of the Edge window, and then select **Trace**:
+3. Select the question mark on the upper-right of the Edge window, and then select **Trace**
 ![A screenshot of how to open trace.](media/L1P03.png)

 1. Enter the following when the **Tracing** dialog opens, and then select